kasnycdev/MyJobSpyAI/README.md

 *   **Logs:** Standard Python logs are automatically enriched with trace context and exported via OTLP.
 *   **Metrics:** Initial metrics for LLM calls (counts, duration, errors) are collected and can be visualized in backends like Prometheus/Grafana if your collector is configured to export them.

-**❗ Disclaimer:** Web scraping is inherently fragile.
-Job boards change frequently, implement anti-scraping measures (CAPTCHAs, blocks), and may forbid automated scraping in their Terms of Service.
-Scraping success (especially for sites like Glassdoor or non-cookied LinkedIn) is **NOT guaranteed.** This tool relies heavily on the `JobSpy` library; its effectiveness depends on `JobSpy`'s maintenance state and the current behavior of target websites.
-Geocoding relies on the Nominatim service, which has usage limits.
-Use responsibly and ethically.

 ## Prerequisites